-\begin{proof} State $(x_v,x_D)\in X_{ER}$ contains two components, where the first one satisfies $x_v\in X_v$ and the second one satisfies $x_D\in X_D$ (i.e., $x_v$ and $x_D$ are states from the state spaces of the verifier $G_v$ and the defensive verifier $G_D$, respectively.)
-If for all $x_v\in X_v$, there exists $(x_v,x_D)\in X_{ER}$.
-This means that each observable event generated by the verifier has at least one defensive action such that the first condition for Definition~\ref{enforceable} holds.
+\textit{Proof:} State $(x_v,x_D)\in X_{ER}$ contains two components, where the first satisfies $x_v\in X_v$ and the second satisfies $x_D\in X_D$ (i.e., $x_v$ and $x_D$ are states of the verifier $G_v$ and the defensive verifier $G_D$, respectively).
+If there exists $(x_v,x_D)\in X_{ER}$ for all $x_v\in X_v$, this means that each observable event generated by the verifier has at least one defensive action; hence the first condition of Definition~\ref{enforceable} holds.
 Moreover, each subsequently visited state in $x_{ER}$ has the same property (otherwise, it would have been pruned away).
-For each state $(x_v,x_D)\in X_{ER}$, the case that $x_v\in X_{S_v}$ while $x_D\in X_{S_v}$ is not possible since secret states are pruned away in $G_D$ (in fact $x_D\notin X_{S_v}$ regardless of $x_v$).
-Thus, the second condition for Definition \ref{enforceable} holds.
-Moreover, for long enough sequences a cycle is reached regardless of the execution in $RV_E$ by virtue of Algorithm 2 (there remains no $E$-forbidden state at the end of Algorithm 2).
-This implies that the diagnostic information in $x_v$ can be concealed indefinitely, which satisfies the second part of the second condition of Definition \ref{enforceable}.
-Therefore, one can conclude that the string-based defensive function $D^*$ is $C$-enforceable. \end{proof}
+The case that $x_v\in X_{S_v}$ while $x_D\in X_{S_v}$ for each state $(x_v,x_D)\in X_{ER}$ is not possible since the secret states were pruned away in $G_D$ (in fact, $x_D\notin X_{S_v}$ regardless of $x_v$), i.e., the second condition of Definition \ref{enforceable} holds.
+Therefore, one concludes that the defensive function $D$ is $C$-enforcing.